anyamischel/BAHAMAS-mock-weak-lensing/README.md

-# weak-lensing-mock-generation
+# BAHAMAS-mock-weak-lensing

 ## Calculating Shear from BAHAMAS Simulations for Mock Weak Gravitational Lensing Image Generation

-## Project Description:
+## Project Description
 This repository loads pre-run BAHAMAS Simulations, which are large-scale N-body simulations of the universe's baryonic and dark matter content, and evaluates and plots the convergence, shear, and magnification fields.

 ## Installation